melindarichards/Seismic_Stats/README.md

 ![Screenshot](assets/screenshotSeismicStats3.png)

-The site also uses red dots to plot those earthquake locations on the site's map.
+The site also uses red dots to plot those earthquake locations on the map.
 Smaller dots indicate earthquakes of smaller magnitude and larger dots indicate greater magnitude.
 ![Screenshot](assets/screenshotSeismicStats4.png)